cogneon/lernos-sketchnoting/en/lernOS-Sketchnoting-Guide-en.md

 ## Week 11: Final Products and Lessons Learned

-You get to be proud, too: Show your Circle Member what you have achieved and gained in knowledge (also about yourself).
+Time to be proud of your hard work's results: Show your Circle Member what you have achieved and gained in knowledge (also about yourself).

 **As preparation**

-- [ ] Kata 23: Miss & show your success
+- [ ] Kata 23: Measure & show your success

 **In the weekly**